If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 This section is general background, not a dosing instruction for any individual.
 The right dose is a decision for a prescriber.

 Buspirone comes as tablets and is usually taken two or three times a day.
-It should be taken in a consistent way regarding food, the same each time, whether that is always with food or always without.
-Grapefruit juice can raise buspirone levels in the body, so it is best avoided.
-Doses are adjusted gradually based on how a person responds and tolerates the medication.
+It should be taken in a consistent way regarding food, the same each time, whether that is always with food or always without, because food affects how much of a dose is absorbed.
+Grapefruit and grapefruit juice can raise buspirone levels in the body, so they are best avoided.
+Doses are adjusted gradually based on how a person responds and tolerates the medication, and because buspirone builds over weeks, a prescriber will usually allow time at each step before judging it.

 Missed doses and interactions